 - 1.11 To inform the preparation of the neighbourhood plan the following engagement activities have taken place: - Parish residents survey Autumn 2021; - Business survey Autumn 2021; - Consultation on possible planning policies and community actions informed by responses to the residents and business surveys - May to July 2022. - 1.12 The early engagement and evidence work informed the preparation of a pre-submission draft plan.
 This was subject to consultation from November 2022 to January 2023.
-This submission draft plan is the result of the engagement and evidence work.
-It identifies: - The context in which the plan has been prepared an overview of Warkworth Parish, the opportunities and challenges for the plan to address; - A positive vision for the future of the parish; - How the vision of the plan will be delivered through planning policies i.e. the policies that will be used to determine planning applications within the plan area providing a framework for sustainable development; and - How the vision of the plan will be delivered through community actions i.e. measures which are intended to encourage action and influence decisions taken by relevant bodies. - 1.13 The plan covers the period to 2036.
+The submission draft plan was the result of the engagement and evidence work.
+It identified: - The context in which the plan has been prepared an overview of Warkworth Parish, the opportunities and challenges for the plan to address; - A positive vision for the future of the parish; - How the vision of the plan will be delivered through planning policies i.e. the policies that will be used to determine planning applications within the plan area providing a framework for sustainable development; and - How the vision of the plan will be delivered through community actions i.e. measures which are intended to encourage action and influence decisions taken by relevant bodies. - 1.13 The plan covers the period to 2036.
 This aligns with the Northumberland Local Plan (the local plan).
 During this period, the neighbourhood plan will be reviewed and updated where required.
-This submission plan is a revised version of the pre-submission draft plan (November 2022).
-It has been amended to take account of comments received.
-A consultation statement has been prepared which sets out how engagement has informed the preparation of the plan.
-This, alongside the background information and other evidence documents that have informed the preparation of the plan, are available online at www.warkworthnp.org